sanjitchitturi/PaperBrain-RAG/README.md

 # PaperBrain RAG

-**PaperBrain RAG** is a lightweight Retrieval-Augmented Generation (RAG) system that lets you upload a PDF (manuals, research papers, guides, etc.) and ask natural language questions about it.
+**PaperBrain RAG** is a lightweight Retrieval Augmented Generation system that lets you upload a PDF and ask natural language questions about it.

 Everything runs **locally on CPU** — no API keys, no GPU, no external services.
 Just drop in a PDF and start asking questions.